-- 1. With less than (1) month continuous employment in the same type of job with the employing contractor. - 2.
-The Contractor and subcontractors are responsible to inform Veren Inc. or Veren Inc. representative of the number of Short Service Employees on site at any given time. - 3.
-Contractor and subcontractor supervisors are directly responsible for SSEs on their work crews and for ensuring that that everyone on the job site is aware the SSEs are on site.
-All personnel should be encouraged to help the SSE and explain potential hazards before each job. - 4.
-Contractor and subcontractors must provide supervision and not allow the SSE's to independently perform any task in which they have not demonstrated competency. - 5.
-To remove a worker from SSE status, the contractors must be satisfied that the SSE has: - A working knowledge of the health and safety program and procedures that govern the job site, and all tasks at hand. - Demonstrated competent and safe work practices and behaviors.
+• With less than six months continuous employment in the same type of job with the employing contractor.

+- The Contractor and subcontractors are responsible to inform Veren or Veren representative of the number of SSEs on site at any given time. - Contractor and subcontractor supervisors are directly responsible for SSEs on their work crews and for ensuring that that everyone on the job site is aware the SSEs are on site.
+All personnel should be encouraged to help the SSE and explain potential hazards before each job. - Contractor and subcontractors must provide supervision and not allow the SSEs to independently perform any task in which they have not demonstrated competency. - To remove a worker from SSE status, the contractors must be satisfied that the SSE has: - A working knowledge of the health and safety program and procedures that govern the job site, and all tasks at hand. - o Demonstrated competent and safe work practices and behaviors.